Livingston F.C.: Colours and badge

 The predominant club colours are amber and black, which have been used since the formation of the club in 1943.
 The strip typically has an amber top, with the shorts normally black and the socks amber, usually with some black detail.
-The original strip for the club during the first couple of season in the Ferranti Thistle era was amber and black hoops.
+The original strip for the club during the first couple of seasons in the Ferranti Thistle era was amber and black hoops.
 After this, solid amber shirts, black shorts and amber socks (occasionally black) became established as the club's home kit.
 During the recent Livingston era the club have also used all black home strips, and a white and orange kit was used during 2002–03 season.
-The colours of white, black, purple, blue and red have been mainly used in the away strips.
+The colours of white, black, purple, blue and red have been used as the away strip colour.

 The badge used to identify the club has changed four times in the club's history.
 The Ferranti Thistle badge featured a black circular base.
 Three symbols were incorporated into the badge; a football, a thistle and a lion rampant in the centre holding aloft a Scottish flag.
-A new badge was then formed as the club changed their name to Meadowbank Thistle.
-The badge was based on a traditional shield shape with a black being the predominant colour and amber on the outer-trim.
-The badge features a thistle as the centre piece, with the flower part of the plant being replaced with a football.
+A new badge was then designed as the club changed their name to Meadowbank Thistle.
+The badge was based on a traditional shield shape with black being the predominant colour and amber on the outer-trim.
+The badge featured a thistle as the centre piece, with the flower part of the plant being replaced with a football.
 As the club moved to Livingston, the badge was changed again.
-The design of the thistle and the football is altered slightly; with the one major change being the addition of a Latin club motto "Fortitier omnia vincit" with the English translation meaning "Bravely conquers all".
+The design of the thistle and the football was altered slightly, with the one major change being the addition of a Latin club motto "Fortitier omnia vincit", the English translation being "Bravely conquers all".
 The current badge is modernised from the original Livingston badge but most of the features remain.
 The present badge also reintroduced the lion rampant in the centre of the laurel.